Skip to main content

 β€’ Removes an image

-β€’ fails if containers use it unless -f forces removal.
+β€’ fails if any container (running or stopped) references it unless -f forces removal.

 docker history